tregubovav-dev/TaurusTLS/README.md

 KeyFile=[path to your private SSL key] Password=[password for your private SSL key]
 ```
+You can also do the following:

+1. Copy the OpenSSL .dll's to the directory where the .exe is built.
+2. run the makecert.bat.
+3. Run the FTP Server .exe and it will create a default server.ini file.

 ### TaurusTLS\demos\TaurusFTPClient\TaurusFTPClient.dproj
 This is a fully-functional Delphi-only FTP client that is multi threaded using the VCL Framework.
 It has been tested with the following servers: